polkadot-fellows/Evaluations/README.md

 Evidences are a proof of work to indicate the Fellowship's commitment to implement and maintain designs and architectures for Polkadot (Main) Network, as well as participate in discussion and social consensus according to open-source principles.

-All members that have been inducted for standard allowance as per the [Fellowship Salaries](https://github.com/polkadot-fellows/RFCs/blob/main/text/0050-fellowship-salaries.md) must submit their evidences once over a period of time (3 months for Rank I-II, 6 months for Rank III-VI) to avoid demotion to a lower rank.
+All members that have been inducted for standard allowance as per the [Fellowship Salaries](https://github.com/polkadot-fellows/RFCs/blob/main/text/0050-fellowship-salaries.md) must submit their evidence report once over a period of time (3 months for Rank I-II, 6 months for Rank III-VI) to avoid demotion to a lower rank.

+Evidences should:
+- describe why the work done is of sufficient quality and depth that it should be considered relevant for retention at the current rank.
+- explain what the member has learned during months of active protocol development.
+- connect the work done to the Manifesto and its requirements.

+All members seeking retentions or promotions will need to reflect on their voting record in relation to the thresholds for voting "activity" and voting "agreement" described in the Manifesto.

 All members (Ranks I-VI) must serve a minimum period of service of 12 months at their current rank before seeking promotion to a higher rank.
 There is no minimum period of service for Candidates seeking to become members.

-All members seeking retentions or promotions will need to reflect on their voting record in relation to the thresholds for voting "activity" and voting "agreement" described in the Manifesto.

 Members seeking promotions for Rank III-VI are required to attend an **in-person interview** before their request can be moved to on-chain voting.
 The Fellowship Sub-Treasury can cover all costs incurred while attending these in-person evaluations.